 Note: Set yourself up with an account at the Ethical Superstore – they carefully select their products, so by buying from them, you are carefully selecting your products too!

-Note: It is also important to note that there are not always perfect solutions – but that’s part of your ‘making a choice now’ – choose what make a reasonable improvement for you.
+Note: It is also important to note that there are not always perfect solutions – but that’s part of your ‘making a choice now’ – choose what makes a reasonable improvement for you.

 With pressure to look our best, it can feel like you need or rely on certain products, but what difference would not using them make?